ethereum-optimism/optimistic-specs/specs/deposits.md

 - `context.gas` set to `gasLimit`
 - `context.value` set to `sendValue`

 No gas is bought on L2 and no refund is provided.
+TODO: The gas used for the deposit **is** subtracted from the gas pool.

 #### Nonce Handling